Mental Health Awareness Week 2022: Coping with Loneliness

 The first thing to remember is that it’s okay to feel lonely.
 A lot of people avoid getting help because they assume that they are wrong to feel lonely.
 This is particularly true for younger people who might think they don’t meet the criteria for loneliness.
 So, first things first, understand that it’s ok to feel lonely and to want to do something about it.

-Connect with People who Care About You
+Connect With People Who Care About You

 If the narrative in your head tells you that you don’t have anyone in your life who cares about you, it’s time to reframe this.
 We tend to push people away when we feel lonely, so try reaching out to someone you haven’t spoken to in a while.
 You don’t have to tell them you’re lonely, just start a conversation by reaching out.
 They could also be in a similar situation and will appreciate getting a message out of the blue.